DerekStride/kinsley/README.md

 ## Unused Instruction Removal

-This optimization removes instructions that are not used later on in the program.
+This optimization removes instructions that are not used by the program.
 You can see it in action with the `bin/unused_instruction_removal.rs` program.

 ```